LM-Commons/LmcUser/README.md

 Options
 -------

-The ZfcUser module has some options to allow you to quickly customize the basic functionality.
-After installing ZfcUser, copy `./vendor/zf-commons/zfc-user/config/zfcuser.global.php.dist` to `./config/autoload/zfcuser.global.php` and change the values as desired.
+The  LaminasUser module has some options to allow you to quickly customize the basic functionality.
+After installing LaminasUser, copy `./vendor/laminas-commons/laminas-user/config/laminasuser.global.php.dist` to `./config/autoload/laminasuser.global.php` and change the values as desired.

 The following options are available:

 - **user_entity_class** - Name of Entity class to use.
 Useful for using your own entity class instead of the default one provided.
-Default is `ZfcUser\Entity\User`.
+Default is `LaminasUser\Entity\User`.
 - **enable_username** - Boolean value, enables username field on the registration form.
 Default is `false`.
 - **auth_identity_fields** - Array value, specifies which fields a user can